 To see additional information on UPAC’s history: UPAC, 40 Years of History, 1974-2014 VIDEO

-Under the guidance of President & CEO Margaret Iwanaga-Penrose since 1989, today UPAC serves over 35,000 San Diego clients through the myriad of services and programs which address issues in:
+Under the guidance of President & CEO Margaret Iwanaga Penrose since 1989, today UPAC reaches over 34,000 San Diego clients through the myriad of services and programs which address issues in: